zertico/zertico/README.md

 You can pass extra options to respond_with by defining @options, default to blank hash {}.

 Sometimes, the ActiveRecord models grow to much.
 It start to handle all kinds of logic.
 To make things simple, it should only concern about database access.
-To clean it, use the Zertico::Accessor.
+To clean it, use the Zertico::Delegator.
 It is a wrapper that will pass all methods to the object unless the ones you overwrite.
 This way, is easy to start develop better models.

-By using Zertico::Controller and Zertico::Accessor, a great part of you project will be simple ruby classes.
+By using Zertico::Controller and Zertico::Delegator, a great part of you project will be simple ruby classes.
 It means, better and simple tests, without depend on rails and any other external logic. =D

 ## Conventions